 Water from a pond to the west of Ellis Avenue (West Pond) also flows into Grenadier Pond approximately 30 m to the north of the southwest corner of the pond.

 Historically Grenadier Pond was connected directly to Lake Ontario during occasional breaks in the bordering sandbar.
 The water of Grenadier Pond now drains through a surface outlet at the southwest corner of Grenadier Pond and then through a sewer into the Humber River before finally reaching Lake Ontario.
 The weir installed (after 1853) at this outlet to regulate water levels in Grenadier Pond was modified in 1996 so that water levels could be lowered seasonally to mimic natural fluctuations.
-However, regular adjustment of this weir has not been consistently maintained.
+In practice, however, this weir has not been adjusted for many years.

 History of Grenadier Pond